YehuditCohenGit/WeatherForecastAPI/README.md

 3. **Apply Migrations:**
    - Open the Package Manager Console in the project directory.
+   Ensure that you run the following commands in the WeatherDataLayer project
     - Run the following commands to apply migrations:
-   - First: ensure you run this command in the WeatherDataLayer project
-	- add-migration <migration-name>
+	- `add-migration <migration-name>`
-    - update-database
+    - `update-database`
     This will create the required tables.

 4. **Build the project:**